gallicch/DeepESN/README.md

 C. Gallicchio, A. Micheli, L. Pedrelli, "Deep Reservoir Computing: A Critical Experimental Analysis", Neurocomputing, 2017, vol. 268, pp. 87-99

 This project provides the code for DeepESN implementation, in particular:
-- DeepESN2018a contains the source files for Matlab implementation, released on Nov.
+- DeepESN2018a contains Matlab source files released on Nov.
 2018